Reducing Overconfidence Predictions for Autonomous Driving Perception

-It is important to emphasize that there is no need to retrain the neural networks when the approach described in this article is employed, because the ML and MAP functions produce outputs based on PDFs obtained from the Logit layer of already trained networks.
-Therefore, instead of using the traditional prediction layers (Softmax or Sigmoid) to predict the object scores on a test set, the ML and MAP functions can be used to make the predictions for the objects scores.
-Thus, the proposed technique in this paper is practical given that a network has already been trained with SoftMax or Sigmoid prediction layers.
-In other words, the ML and MAP functions depend on the Logit's outputs of the already trained network\footnote{This paper is an extension of our workshop-paper \cite{gledson_eccv}, as well as an extension of the paper~\cite{GledsonMelotti}.
+It is important to emphasize that there is no need to retrain the neural networks when the approach described in this article is employed, because the \textit{ML} and \textit{MAP} prediction layers produce outputs based on PDFs obtained from the Logits of already trained networks.
+Therefore, instead of using the traditional prediction layers (Softmax or Sigmoid) to predict the object scores on a test set, the \textit{ML} and \textit{MAP} nonlinearities can be used to make the predictions for the objects scores.
+Thus, the proposed technique in this paper is practical given that a network has already been trained with Softmax (\textit{SM}) or Sigmoid (\textit{SG}) prediction layers.
+In other words, the \textit{ML} and \textit{MAP} layers depend on the Logit's outputs of the already trained network\footnote{A note for the reviewers: this paper is an extension of our workshop-paper \cite{gledson_eccv}, as well as an extension of the paper~\cite{GledsonMelotti}.
 The main difference between this paper and the two previously mentioned papers is in the analysis of the results through reliability diagrams, considering the expected calibration error, and maximum calibration error metrics.
 In addition, this paper considers a more detailed analysis regarding the predicted score values on out-of-training distribution test data (unseen class).}

-In summary, the scientific contributions arising from this work are as follows: \begin{itemize} \item An investigation of the distribution of predicted values of the Logit and SoftMax layers, for both calibrated and non-calibrated networks; \item An analysis of the predicted probabilities inferred by the proposed ML and MAP formulations, both for object classification and detection; \item An investigation of the predicted score values on out-of-training distribution test data (unseen/non-trained class); \item The proposed approach does not require the retraining of networks; \item Experimental validation of the proposed methodology through different modalities, RGB and Range-View (3D point clouds-LiDAR), for classification (using InceptionV3) and object detection (using YoloV4). \end{itemize}
+In summary, the scientific contributions arising from this work are: \begin{itemize} \item An investigation of the distribution of predicted values of the Logit and Softmax layers, for both calibrated and non-calibrated networks; \item An analysis of the predicted probabilities inferred by the proposed \textit{ML} and \textit{MAP} formulations, both for object classification and detection; \item An investigation of the predicted score values on out-of-training distribution test data (unseen/non-trained class); \item The proposed approach does not require the retraining of networks; \item Experimental validation of the proposed methodology through different modalities, RGB and Range-View (3D point clouds-LiDAR), for classification (using InceptionV3) and object detection (using YoloV4). \end{itemize}